Kitware/ParaView/Documentation/dev/build.md

 Prerequisites
 =============
-* The ParaView build process requires [CMake](http://www.cmake.org/) version 3.3 or higher and a working compiler.
-On Unix-like operating systems, it also requires Make, while on Windows it requires Visual Studio and Ninja build.
+* The ParaView build process requires [CMake](http://www.cmake.org/) version 3.10 or higher and a working compiler.
+On Unix-like operating systems, it also requires Make, while on Windows it requires Visual Studio.
+The Ninja build system speeds up compilation on most systems substantially.
-* Building ParaView's user interface requires [Qt](http://www.qt.io/download-open-source/), version 5.6+ (5.9.\* is recommended, 5.7.\* and 5.8\* also work, 5.10 is not yet recommended).
+* Building ParaView's user interface requires [Qt](http://www.qt.io/download-open-source/), version 5.6+ (5.9.\* is recommended, 5.7.\*, 5.8\*, and 5.10 also work).
 To compile ParaView, either the LGPL or commercial versions of Qt may be used.
 Also note that on Windows you need to choose a Visual Studio version to match binaries available for your Qt version.
-* For Windows builds, unix-like environments such as Cygwin, or MinGW are not supported.
+* For Windows builds, unix-like environments such as Cygwin, or MinGW are not officially supported.

 Download And Install CMake
 --------------------------
 CMake is a tool that makes cross-platform building simple.
 On several systems it will probably be already installed.
 If it is not, please use the following instructions to install it.

 There are several precompiled binaries available at the [CMake download page](https://cmake.org/download/).
+Download version 3.10 or later.

 Add CMake to your PATH environment variable if you downloaded an archive and not an installer.